SOS Children in Lesotho

 A country blighted by HIV/AIDS

-- Education in Lesotho is free and compulsory, but an estimated 18% of children do not attend school.
+- Education in Lesotho is free and compulsory, but many children do not attend school, often due to HIV/AIDS.
 However, recent programmes to increase school attendance are showing signs of success.

 Life in SOS Children's Villages Lesotho: The story of Mpho